dnix/performa/README.md

 My name is [Dave](https://github.com/dnix).
 I am an entrepreneur and technologist -- a _real estate_ developer and a _software_ developer 🦄.
 I build useful tech for the real estate 🏢 and energy ⚡️ spaces.

-I am building [Performa](https://github.com/dnix/performa) to try to nudge the real estate industry beyond brittle spreadsheets, closed-system software, and the coming scourge of generative AI slop -- toward better tooling and a standard protocol for all stakeholders. 👷
+I am building [Performa](https://github.com/dnix/performa) in an effort to nudge the real estate industry beyond brittle spreadsheets + closed-system software and to avoid the coming scourge of generative AI slop -- toward better tooling and a standard protocol for all stakeholders. ✨

 <p align="center">
   <picture>